comrumino/cpp-coursework/notes.md

 * non-type names are not capital
 * underscores for multipart names
 * length of name should be roughly proportional to the size of its scope
+* initialize unless you have a good reason not to
 * http://www.stroustrup.com/Programming/PPP-style-rev3.pdf

+## Things to know
+* assignment changes the LHS

 ## Commenting
+* a null statement should be commented `;`
 * Stating intent (i.e. identify the purpose of a variable)
 * Strategy or general design (i.e. summarize an algorithm)
 * Stating invariants, pre- and post-conditions